Huang-Frederic/Huang-Frederic/Technobrick.md

 ### From source

 > [!TIP]
-> It's always better to create an env for your different project, and it should be the case in this one.
+> It's recommended to create a virtual environment for this project to keep dependencies isolated.

 ```bash
 $ pip install venv